 - For more information on insurance see http://www.moneymadeclear.fsa.gov.uk/products/insurance/insurance.html

 EEA Nationals do not need to gain entry clearance to the UK.
-However people from this area wishing to gain entrance to the UK will need to show their passport or identity card to gain access to the UK.
+However, people from this area wishing to gain entrance to the UK will need to show their passport or identity card to gain access to the UK.

-Nationals of countries outside the EEA need to gain a student visa (sometimes known as student entry clearance) to gain this visa a student should contact the British Embassy, High Commission or Consulate in their own country.
+Nationals of countries outside the EEA need to gain a student visa (sometimes known as student entry clearance).
+To gain this visa a student should contact the British Embassy, High Commission or Consulate in their own country.
 See www.ukvisas.gov.uk

-Non EEA nationals will need to apply under the points based system.
+Non EEA nationals will need to apply under the points-based system.
 This is a new system introduced by the home office in 2009.
-Each applicant is given a points score, this depends on the financial situation of the student, the course being applied for and the offer from the educational institution.
+Each applicant is given a points score, which depends on the financial situation of the student, the course being applied for and the offer from the educational institution.
 You will not be able to apply for a visa without a certificate of sponsorship number.
 Alpha and Omega College will provide you with this when you apply.
 Check www.ukvisas.gov.uk for more information.

 You may need the following to apply for a visa:

 - A completed VAF1 form (available from the British Embassy in your own country)

 - The visa fee, which is non-refundable and must usually be in the local currency of the country where you are applying (the fee varies)